techconative/Restel/README.md

 ## Features:

-- Execute test cases defined in Excel.
+- Execute test cases defined in spreadsheet.
-- Have the basic test Excel created from OpenAPI docs.
+- Have the basic test spreadsheet created from OpenAPI docs.
 - Middleware support to do Oauth(Client-credential and password) and Basic auth login during test case execution.
 - Present the test results as Allure reports.